nowo-tech/SepaPaymentBundle/README.md

 ### Using with Dependency Injection

-The bundle registers services automatically:
+The bundle registers services automatically using Symfony service attributes.
+All services are autowired and can be injected via constructor:

 ```php
 use Nowo\SepaPaymentBundle\Validator\IbanValidator;